superbobry/consequence/README.md

-To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled read length (150 base pairs for Illumina reads?).
+To speedup the alignment step we only store meaningful regions of the reference genome; that is -- regions with at least one indexed variant per doubled insert size.
 An obvious downside of this approach is that resulting alignments will have positions relative to the *partial* reference, instead of the original one.
 So an **extra index**, mapping intervals from *partial* reference to the original reference, is required.

 ### Accuracy